Instructions and Rules.

 whereas the new ones featured the proper rugby figures.
 Although by 1978 the

-rugby figures seem to be replaced by standard heavyweights anyway, so perhaps
+rugby figures seem to be replaced by standard heavyweights anyway, so surely this exercise was a little futile.
+At least the new illustrations showed

 the correct distance on the line-out.

 by Subbuteo Table Soccer fans the world over.
-Here is a table-top Rugby game
+Here (at long last) is a table-top Rugby game

 that incorporates every exciting feature of the real thing-either Rugby Union or